 Ms. Semaya obtained her J.D., magna cum laude, from Benjamin N. Cardozo School of Law in 2013, where she was a member of the Moot Court Honor Society.
 She was also a member of the Kukin Program for Conflict Resolution Mediation Clinic, where she served as a mediator in Manhattan Small Claims Court and Brooklyn Civil Court.
 Ms. Semaya received her B.A., summa cum laude, from The George Washington University in 2009, where she was elected to Phi Beta Kappa.

 In 2018 and 2019, Ms. Semaya was selected as a Rising Star for Products Liability by Super Lawyers.
-Ms. Semaya is a member of the American Bar Association, Tort Trial and Insurance Practice Section.
+Ms. Semaya is a member of the American Bar Association and is the co-chair of the Enterprise Risk Subcommittee of the Corporate Counsel.